ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 {: .bash}

-which can lead to many undesired and non-reproducible or highly undesired side-effects:
+which can lead to many undesired and non-reproducible or undesirable side-effects:

 - "using" mistyped variable names
 - "using" variables that were not defined yet due to the logic of the script.
-E.g. imagine effects of `sudo rm -rf ${PREFIX}/` if the `PREFIX` variable was not defined for some reason.
+For example, imagine the effects of `sudo rm -rf ${PREFIX}/` if the `PREFIX` variable was not defined for some reason. (**Do not copy this into your terminal!**)

 The `set -u` option instructs the shell to fail if an undefined variable is used.

-If you intended to use some variable that might still be undefined you can either use `${var:-DEFAULT}` to provide an explicit `DEFAULT` value or to just define it conditionally, on it having not yet been defined, with:
+If you intend to use some variable that might still be undefined you can either use `${var:-DEFAULT}` to provide an explicit `DEFAULT` value or define it on the conition that it doesn't already exist; e.g.:

 ~~~
 % : ${notyetdefined:=1}